 This summer, live and study on the Oregon Coast by taking classes offered through the OSU Hatfield Marine Science Center in Newport!

 Summer Marine & Environmental Studies Program – Download Program Flyer

 Courses within the Summer Marine & Environmental Studies Program at HMSC are designed to provide students with extensive and intensive hands-on field study of organisms in their natural habitats, coupled with interactive classroom or 'hybrid' course formats, unless otherwise noted.
-This provides flexibility for students with limited time schedules (e.g., teachers and other professionals) with the added benefit of complete immersion into marine focused topics.
-Several options available to students to maximize their opportunities at the marine science center -- a student can choose 2-3 courses from each 4-week session to have a full summer session, with the potential for a full 17 credits.
+This provides flexibility for students with limited time schedules (e.g., teachers and other professionals) with the added benefit of complete immersion into marine-focused topics.
+Several options are available to students to maximize their opportunities at the marine science center—a student can choose 2-3 courses from each 4-week session to have a full summer session, with the potential for a full 17 credits.
 Credit may be earned for conducting marine and estuarine research under the supervision of a faculty member by enrolling in FW 401.

 Q: How do I register for classes on the coast?